MoltenDevLabs/LaCirereta/README.md

 ## Installation & Setup

-To get started with the Selecta Cakes Web App, follow these setup instructions.
+To get started with the La Cirereta Web App, follow these setup instructions.

 ### Project Minimal Starter